Achronal localization and representation of the causal logic from a conserved current, application to the massive scalar boson: Covariant achronal localization out of covariant conserved current

 To comply with this requirement, under some popular assumptions about the post measurement state, $T(\Delta)$ and $T(\Delta')$ should commute if $\Delta$ and $\Delta'$ cannot be joined by causal curves.\footnote{{If we explicitly assume that $T(\Delta)$ and $T(\Delta')$ are projectors and suppose that the post-measurement state of a non-selective measurement of $T(\Delta')$ and $I-T(\Delta')$ is obtained with the Lüders-von Neumann projection postulate for every initial state, the no-signaling requirement easily implies that $T(\Delta)$ and $T(\Delta')$ commute.
 If $T(\Delta)$ and $T(\Delta')$ are effects, the no-signaling condition is guaranteed if, more weakly, the respective Kraus operator commute.
 However, if} {we also assume, as is common in local quantum physics, that all relevant operators (including Kraus ones) are organized in local von Neumann algebras (here associated to the causal completions of $\Delta$ and $\Delta'$), the Kraus operator of $T(\Delta)$ must also commute with the {\em adjoint} of the Kraus operator of $T(\Delta')$.
 In summary, $T(\Delta)$ and $T(\Delta')$ commute.}} This requirement cannot be fulfilled as a consequence of {\em Malament's theorem} \cite{Malament} and its modern re-formulations {due to} {Halvorson and Clifton particular \cite{HC}.
-A quick review on these issues related to various facets of Einstein's causality and localization appears in the introduction of \cite{M23}.} \\ The first-type of causality requirement in the modern generalized perspective states that the probability of localization in a {\em region of influence} determined by the limiting velocity of light is not less than that in the region of actual localization.
-The spacetime region $\Delta'\subset\R^4$ is a {\bf region of influence of} $\Delta$ if all causal lines, which intersect $\Delta$, meet $\Delta'$.
+A quick review on these issues related to various facets of Einstein's causality and localization appears in the introduction of \cite{M23}.} \\ The first-type of causality requirement in the modern generalized perspective states that the probability of localization in {{\em any region of influence}} determined by the limiting velocity of light is not less than that in the region of actual localization. {More precisely, consider a region $\Delta'$ which is contained in a causal base (namely a Cauchy surface which is a spacelike set).
+Then $\Delta'$ is a {\bf region of influence} of the achronal region $\Delta$} if all causal straight lines, which intersect $\Delta$, also meet $\Delta'$.
 Hence the condition imposed by causality on an AL reads